Aishwarya-Raj99/ScoreText/README.md

 Overview:

-Our app is a web application designed to receive a string of text, score it using two pre-trained machine learning models (Vectara and Toxicity), log the results to a database, and display the results in a web UI.
+This app is a web application designed to receive a string of text, score it using two pre-trained machine learning models (Vectara and Toxicity), log the results to a database, and display the results in a web UI.
 The application is built with FastAPI, SQLite, and Docker for containerization.

 Features: